For Teens: Understanding HPV and Genital Warts

 Warts can be removed by a doctor.
 But the virus stays in the body.
 Both males and females can pass on HPV even when warts aren't visible.
 If a female has an abnormal Pap smear, she may have other tests or treatment.
 Regular checkups can help make sure the cervix is healthy.

 HPV can cause cell changes that increase the chance of getting cervical cancer.
 This health problem can sometimes cause death.
-If you are sexually active, you may need a Pap smear each year.
-Check with your doctor.
-A Pap smear can help spot warning signs of cancer early on—when treatments work best.
+If you are sexually active, you may need to be screened for cervical cancer by having a Pap test and an HPV test.
+At age 21, it's recommended women have a Pap test.
+A Pap test can help spot warning signs of cancer early on-when treatments work best.
+Discuss cervical cancer screening guidelines and tests with your doctor.

-There is an HPV vaccination that helps protects you from future infection with the types of HPV that are most likely to lead to cancer.
+There is an HPV vaccination that helps protects both men and women from future infection with the types of HPV that are most likely to lead to cancer.
 Ask your doctor whether this vaccine is right for you.